 The world of bodybuilding and fitness had for a brief while where it shifted its focus to isolation moves and exercises performed on machines.
 This was in the early 2000s or late 90s, I guess.

-So much so, that it would be impossible to see people doing the compound Olympic lifts in the gym.
+So much so, that it would be impossible to see people doing the compound Olympic lifting in the gym.
 Cut to today, the focus has thankfully shifted back to compound lifts.

-Most people are happy sticking to the big 7 of hypertrophy (Deadlifts, Squats, Barbell rows, Military Presses, Bench Presses, Lunges, and Farmer’s walk), and rightly so.
+Most people are happy sticking to the big 7 of hypertrophy (sumo deadlifts, Squats, Barbell rows, Military Presses, Bench Presses, Lunges, and Farmer’s walk), and rightly so.

 But, sometimes this creates a myopic view towards fitness where extremely beneficial exercises don’t get the kind of attention they deserve.